 The Grand Lodge Room

 We’ve always been curious about the Freemasons, and even more so about the Grand Lodge of New York situated on a bustling 23rd street in Chelsea.
-So that we could learn about the the ancient and mysterious fraternal order without joining, we toured their Masonic Hall, home to the Grand Lodge of New York (more formally the Grand Lodge of Free and Accepted Masons).
+So that we could learn about the ancient and mysterious fraternal order without joining, we toured their Masonic Hall, home to the Grand Lodge of New York (more formally the Grand Lodge of Free and Accepted Masons).
 Often thought of as a secret society, they actually boast a large flag in the middle of Manhattan and insist “Our big secret is that we have no secrets.”
 Nevertheless, no one is really sure of what goes on in this grand Masonic Hall unless they’re “in.”
+Find out more secrets of the Grand Lodge here!

 During our visit, we were reminded that they are not a cult, that they don’t profile or exclude anyone from joining, and that they use tons of symbols not to be secretive, but to communicate quickly and to inspire and educate their members.
 There are a lot of common misconceptions surrounding the Freemasons, which we’d like to help clear up.